ugent/Studieplekken/README.md

 Therefore, we need to set up HTTPS within development.
 This is done by creating a self-signed certificate.
 The self signed certificate is located in a keystore at `backend/src/main/resources/keystore/blokat.p12`.
 When the server is started, the self signed certificate should be found by the server.

 Not just the backend is secured with HTTPS, but the frontend as well.
-This is done by setting the `start` script which is defined in `package.json` from `ng start` to `ng start --ssl`.
+This is done by setting the `start` script which is defined in `package.json` from `ng serve` to `ng serve --ssl`.
 When starting the server, ignore the security warning that the browser will give.

 You can create a certificate by running following command.
 Make sure to use `***REMOVED***` as the password for the keystore, or if another password is used, change the file `application.yml`.
 ``` shell script